papercutter0324/SpeakingEvals/README.md

    1. ThisWorkbook.vba - This is the code that takes all the data you entered and generates unique PDFs for each student.
    2. Worksheet.vba - This is the code that automatically coverts numbers and lowercase letters into the expected letter grades
-   3. SpeakingEvals.applescript - (Will be uploaded soon.)
-This is the code that extends what Excel can do on MacOS.
+   3. SpeakingEvals.applescript - This is the code that extends what Excel can do on MacOS.

-Note that you do not need these files; the first two are embedded in the Excel file, and SpeakingEvals.applescript is converted into a format that MacOS will natively understand.
+Note that you do not need these files.
+The first two are embedded in the Excel file, and SpeakingEvals.applescript is converted into a format that MacOS will natively understand.
 These files are just here for your reference and curiousity.
+Additional comments will gradually be added to the code to make different steps and processes easier to understand.
+The goal is for you to feel safe about running the code, and if you are interested, hopefully learn a little about programming scripts for MS Office and/or MacOS.

 # SpeakingEvals.scpt
-This is an optional file that will extend what Excel can do when generating the reports.
-It will give various options such as loading 'Speaking Evaluation Template.docx' from a different location, saving the generated PDFs to a different folder, and other features to make the experience smoother for MacOS users.
-Again, it is completely optional.
-If you wish to install the file, it needs to be installed in a directory that is usually hidden from most users.
+This is an optional file that is STRONG RECOMMENDED and will extend what Excel can do when generating the reports.
+While not required, it offers some key improvements to make the process more efficient and avoids some quirks related to Apple's overly strict security policies.
+(I'm all for security, but some of their decisions make life difficult for developers.)
+If you wish to install the file (again, it is highly recommended that you do), it needs to be installed in a directory that is usually hidden from most users.
 The good news, though, is that it is very easy to move the file into the correct directory.

 ## DOWNLOADING & INSTALLATION
 ### Automated Method (Recommend)